beforesemicolon/cwco/docs/events.md

 }
 ```

 This feature is great for small code execution and should not be used for complex code logic.
-Think of the `{...}` as
+Think of inline handler as
-a place to put the body of the function.
+the body of the function.

 #### Next => [Errors](https://github.com/beforesemicolon/cwco/blob/master/docs/errors.md)